-It depends on the state you live in.
 Since the injury occurred before you filed for bankruptcy, your $75,000 settlement is an asset of the bankruptcy estate.
-While you don’t have to give up all of your assets when you file, how much you can keep (“exempt”) depends upon state law.
+Even though you don’t have to give up all of your assets when you file, the amount you can keep (exempt) will depend on state law.

-If the money you received in your personal injury settlement is exempt under your state exemption laws, then you can keep it in Chapter 7 bankrutpcy.
+Either way, if the money you received in your personal injury settlement is exempt under your state exemption laws, then you can keep it in Chapter 7 bankruptcy.